python/the-knights-who-say-ni/README.md

 Lastly, the master branch of this project will always strive to be **stable and properly tested**.
 Because there are legal ramifications if this project is unable to perform its duties, it is imperative that it always function properly.
-(This design goal will not be enforced until the project is considered ready for deployment.)

 ### Why wasn't some pre-existing CLA bot used?
 There are several other CLA enforcement projects and services